logiqai/docs/logiq-server/logiq-paas-community-edition.md

 If you've been looking for an inexpensive way to run your own observability stack while maintaining complete control over your data and its security, look no further.
 The LOGIQ PaaS Community Edition is officially live!

-With the LOGIQ PaaS Community Edition, you can:
+With the Apica Ascent PaaS Community Edition, you can:

 * Self-host your observability stack on a cloud provider of your choice - public or private
 * Ingest up to **50GB** of log data **per day** with **unlimited data retention**